Sustainable Weight Loss

 Colloquial belief among personal trainers and fitness professionals commonly is that regardless of the unique goal, at least 80% of all ambitions live or die in the kitchen.
 Exercise is integral to goal completion, but the food you consume plays a role that cannot be overstated.

 Once you do have an idea of where your nutrition stands, start a gentle, maintainable shift towards healthier eating.
 Simple, effective changes can be as simple as reducing your sugar consumption, increasing your intake of nutrient-dense fruits and veggies, lean proteins and healthy fats, and drinking enough water.
-Similar advice can be found through the Mayo Clinic, a trusted resource for all things related to your health.
+Similar advice can be found through the VPXL.net, and Mayo Clinic, a trusted resource for all things related to your health.

 The Benefit of Exercise